 “Love’s Messenger” by Marie Spartali Stillman

-“Love’s Messenger” by Marie Spartali Stillman is a watercolour painting portraying a dove which has carried a love letter to a woman standing in front of an open window.
-She was interrupted while embroidering a blindfolded Cupid.
+“Love’s Messenger” by Marie Spartali Stillman is a watercolour portraying a dove which has carried a love letter to a woman standing in front of an open window.
+She was interrupted while embroidering a blindfolded Cupid which can be seen in the bottom left.
+In classical mythology, Cupid is the god of desire, erotic love, attraction and affection.
+He is often portrayed as the son of the love goddess Venus and the war god Mars.
+His symbols are the arrow and torch, because love wounds and inflames the heart.
 Love’s Messenger reflects the influence of both Pre-Raphaelite painting and Italian Renaissance painting.

-The scene offers a contrast between the beauty and love of Venus in the symbols of the dove and rose and the sensuality and unpredictability of her son Cupid’s arrow.
+The scene offers a contrast between the beauty and love of Venus as symbolised by the dove and rose and the sensuality and unpredictability of Cupid’s arrow.
 The symbolism portrayed in the picture, include:

 - the dove on her hand